 - 1. The Agency may require Applicants to submit any information, letter, or representation relating to Plan requirements or point scoring as part of the application process. - 2.
 Any failure to comply with an Agency request under subsection (C)(1) above or any misrepresentation, false information or omission in any application document may result in disqualification of that application and any other involving the same owner(s), Principal(s), consultant(s) and/or application preparer(s).
 Any misrepresentation, false information or omission in the application document may also result in a revocation of a tax credit allocation. - 3.
 Only one application can be submitted per site (new construction or rehabilitation). - 4.
-The Agency may elect to treat applications involving more than one site, population type (family/senior) or activity (new/rehabilitation) as separate for purposes of the Agency's application process.
-Each application would require a separate initial application fee.
-The Agency may allow such applications to be considered as one for the full application underwriting if all sites are secured by one permanent mortgage and are not intended for separation and sale after the tax credit allocation. - 5.
-The Agency will notify the appropriate unit of government about the project after submission of the full application. - 6.
+For any rehabilitation application proposing to combine multiple existing properties into one property, the properties must be adjacent or not separated by more than one like parcel, or by more than a road, street, stream, or other similar property.. - 5.
+No Principal or Applicant can be in the ownership entity of more than five (5) new construction 9% Tax Credit preliminary or full applications. - 6.
+The Agency will notify the appropriate unit of government about the project after submission of the full application. - 7.
 For each application one individual or validly existing entity must be identified as the Applicant and execute the preliminary and full applications.
 An entity may be one of the following: - (a) corporation, including nonprofits, - (b) limited partnership, or - (c) limited liability company.